 As part of their Programme of Study, most students take three subjects in Year 12, and continue to complete three full A levels or equivalent qualifications in Year 13.
 Students on the Applied Pathway take two A levels over the course of Sixth Form, complemented by a work experience placement to develop key employability skills.
-Students make their subject choices from five option blocks, which can be found in the Sixth Form Prospectus.
+Students make their subject choices from five option blocks, which can be found under the ‘Joining our Sixth Form’ tab.

 We offer an extensive list of subjects: